 Romanian Carols (Colinde)

-Other Christmas traditions and customs in Romania comprise the decorating of Christmas Tree, which is usually made by the whole family a couple of days before Christmas; the arrival of Santa Claus with its bag full of gifts, a practice that takes place on Christmas Eve; the decorating of each city with millions of glowing lights and of course, the charming Christmas Markets sprinkled all over the country.
-Although this is a relatively new practice in Romania, it has enjoyed a resounding success, becoming an important part of Christmas.
-The most beautiful Christmas markets in Romania can be found in the medieval cities of Transylvania, including Sibiu, Brasov and Cluj.
+Further Christmas traditions and customs in Romania include the decorating of Christmas Tree, which is usually performed by the whole family a couple of days before Christmas; the arrival of Santa Claus with his bag full of gifts, a practice that takes place on Christmas Eve; the decorating of each city with millions of glowing lights; and, of course, the charming Christmas Markets sprinkled all over the country.

-These are just a few common Christmas practices in Romania, but the real spectacle takes place in the countryside, where each region features its own parade of folklore, old customs, traditions and festivals – a truly authentic experience that you’ll never forget.
+These are just a few of some of the most popular Christmas traditions in Romania, but the real spectacle takes place in the countryside, where folklore comes to life as each region showcases its own distinctive old customs and traditions passed down from generation to generation – a truly authentic experience for anyone visiting my country during the winter holidays.